qazifabiahoq/Uber_pickup_Newyork_jan-june15/README.md

 Course Acknowledgment

 This analysis project is part of the "Data Analysis Projects in Python" course on Udemy, contributing to practical learning and skill development in data analytics.
-Access the course here.
+Access the course here: https://www.udemy.com/course/data-analysis-real-world-use-cases-hands-on-python/

+Data is originally collected from Kaggle: https://www.kaggle.com/code/hiteshsom/uber-pickups-analysis

 Note: The 'pics' folder contains visualizations for further exploration of the findings.